 “Oh, wow, that’s right.
 My birthday is a few weeks after yours.”

 “Yep.
 You’re choosing the domestic breeder path, right?”
 Diff set his eyes on the floor and smashed a stray pencil with his boot.

 “Diff,” I squealed. “they don’t call it breeder.
 I’m not signing up to become a piece of fricking farm livestock.
 Domestic Creator.”
 I explained, latching my thigh panel to my body frame.

 “Yeah, well, I need a post-human breeder in case I don’t return from my mission.
 Someone to produce my heir and take my breeding rights.
 I want to choose you if it’s okay.”

 “Posthumously not post-human.
 You have lineage status?
 I didn’t know you were from one of the original twenty families?”

-“Thanks,” Diff blushed and looked at the floor.
+“Thanks.”
+Diff blushed and stared at the high ceiling.
 “But I’m only a variant one.
 My skin isn’t thick enough for variant two.
 Now, if I were a two with these eyes, then I’d have something.”
 Diff winked and pulled hard on my last set of boot laces.

 “Yes, yes.
 I’m so ready to be free of this life-sucking place.
 Two days off is not nearly fricking enough.”
-I straightened my black on pink day suit and slammed the locker closed behind me.
+I straightened my pink on black day suit and slammed the locker closed behind me with unnecessary force.

 Diff scooped up my backpack and followed me out into the parking lot with a hard smack to our school’s exit banner and a loud howl of appreciation for our mascot, the ancient lone wolf.
-“Arrg, whooo .”
+“Arrg, whoo hoo.”